This data will be available for anyone to access through the AirVisual air quality app and free air quality API.

 3. Submit your Pro’s information online

-From your "My Devices" page, select your device then click the Settings "cog" icon on the right side.
+From your "My Devices" page, select your device then either click directly on the left hand side "Make Public" option, or enter the device settings via the 3 dots at the right side.

 > select 'Location' tab > "Become a public station".